kenrogers/phantra/README.md

 ===

-# Terrapin 🐢
+# Phantra 👻

 Turn your YouTube videos into engaging LinkedIn content, automagically.

 ## A Note on the Actual Content

-Terrapin is in the very early prototype stages.
+Phantra is in the very early prototype stages.
 The content it generates is not yet very good.
 I'll be working on improvements and refinements to the process but at the moment I would not recommend using this LinkedIn content as-is.

 ## Features